c-poteat/passionProject/README.md

 * Grocery lists can be modified and deleted which will affect available suggestions.

-* Lists can also be used as a template for grocery shopping.
-Instead of searching for recipes.
+* Lists can also be used as a template for grocery shopping instead of searching for recipes.